-They have was fine with receiving a message from the Lord as long as it was a convenient message.
-As long as it was what he wanted to hear, the word of the Lord was good.
+Ahab was fine with receiving a message from the Lord as long as it was a convenient message.
+The word of the Lord was good, as long as it was what he wanted to hear.

 Unfortunately for him, the Lord does not always go along with our plans.

-After hearing the true word of the Lord, the two kings, Ahab and Jehoshaphat, set up a hearing in the gate of Samaria.
-The 400 prophets were there, prophesying victory in the war.
+After hearing the true word of the Lord, the two kings, Ahab and Jehoshaphat, set up a hearing.
+They met in the gate of Samaria with the 400 prophets who spoke God’s blessing over the alliance.
+They promised victory in the war.

 The prophet had a negative message for Ahab.
 He prophesied defeat.
-In response, Ahab put Micaiah in jail, ignored the prophecy, and went to war.
+In response, Ahab put Micaiah in jail.
+He ignored the prophecy.
+He went to war.